 Le Normandie Review Conclusion

-Le Normandie review is our first of its kind.
+Le Normandie review is the first of its kind.
 Anyway, it is not in our habit to visit French restaurants here in Asia.
 We believed that such an establishment must be attended in its country of origin, not where it is possibly only imitated.
 However, our experience at Le Normandie showed us how wrong we were.

 The food was more than amazing and Chef Arnaud Dunand Sauthier brought France to our table.
 As a matter of fact, the maître d’hôtel is from France and his speech, with his lovely French accent, was the cherry on top for the evening.
 For a moment, we thought we were looking at the Seine River instead of the Chao Phraya River.
 Amazing!